nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 In case of the scenario [2.3 Multiple Pods using a Load Balancer](#23-multiple-pods-using-a-load-balancer), if you do not want to disrupt the connection during the version update, it is required to take several steps:

-- First, we should stop the cron job service running in the Secondary Pods that handles synchronization with the Primary Pod by running in a console for each Secondary Pod (**reference Data: 3.2**):
+- First, we should stop the cron job service running in the Secondary Pods that handles synchronization with the Primary Pod by running in a console for each Secondary Pod (**reference data: 3.2**):
 ```
 kubectl exec <pod name> -n $1 supervisorctl stop cron
 ```
-Note (1) It is possible to use some script like this to stop the service for all the Pods in a namespace (**reference Data: 3.1**):
+Note (1) It is possible to use some script like this to stop the service for all the Pods in a namespace (**reference data: 3.1**):
 ```
 for pod in $(kubectl get po -n <namespace name> -oname | awk -F "/" '{print $2}');
    do kubectl exec $pod -n $1 supervisorctl stop cron;